 As a guideline, below are the estimated expenses for students registered in Year 1 of the DMD program.
 Please note these are estimates only (2023-2024 rates) and subject to change from year to year.

 Completion of a degree in dentistry from an academic institution not recognized by the Commission on Dental Accreditation of Canada (CDAC).

 Completion of the Advanced Dental Admissions Test (ADAT) of the American Dental Association within 3 years of the application.
 We will be accepting test scores written between March 1, 2021 – Aug.
 31, 2023.

 2. Dental Aptitude Test

 Applicants are not required to have completed the dental aptitude test.

 3. IDDP Assessment of Clinical Skills Examination and Interview

 Applicants may be selected to participate in the IDDP Assessment of Clinical Skills Examination and Interview.
-Selection of applicants will be based on AFK score.
-Clinical and/or academic experience, as detailed in the required Letter of Application, will be the secondary criterion used for selection between applicants with equal AFK scores.
-A maximum of 30 applicants will be invited to participate in the IDDP Assessment of Clinical Skills and Interview with a maximum of 5 positions reserved for residents of Saskatchewan.
+Selection of applicants will be based on ADAT score.
+Clinical and/or academic experience, as detailed in the required Letter of Application, will be the secondary criterion used for selection between applicants with equal ADAT scores.
+Applicants will be invited to participate in the IDDP Assessment of Clinical Skills and Interview with a maximum of 5 positions reserved for residents of Saskatchewan.
 Applicants will be assessed on clinical skills as well as communication skills in a clinical setting using the common North American dental vernacular and a formal panel interview.

 The assessment and interview will be conducted at the University of Saskatchewan College of Dentistry in Saskatoon over a 3-day period.